 - Cadenhead’s Whisky Shop bottles cask-strength whisky on demand after an explanation of its superiority over water-diluted commercial brands.
 For me, they bottled 20 centiliters (about seven ounces) of Campbeltown Blended Malt, 57.1% alcohol by volume.
 Yikes!

 - The Scottish Parliament was reestablished in 1999 and began meeting in its contemporary and controversial new home in 2004.
-Its design reflects and honors the natural landscape of Scotland.
+Its design reflects the natural landscape of Scotland.
 The Debating Chamber is open to the public.

 Palace of Holyroodhouse

 At the end of the mile stands Holyrood, still a working palace.
 The royal family stay here when in town.
-Most of the rooms on the second floor, including the throne room, dining room and various reception rooms, are open to the public.
+Most of the rooms on the second floor, including the throne room, dining room, and various reception rooms, are open to the public.

 The palace was built in 1498 by James IV.
-In 1566, Mary, Queen of Scots witnessed the murder of her male secretary, David Rizzio, by the henchmen of her jealous husband, Lord Darnley.
-In her chambers, Rizzio was dragged from her dinner table and stabbed 56 times.
+In 1566, Mary, Queen of Scots, witnessed the murder of her male secretary, David Rizzio, by the henchmen of her jealous husband, Lord Darnley.
+In her chambers, Rizzio was dragged from her dinner table and stabbed fifty-six times.
 Mary was six months pregnant at the time.
 Within a year, Darnley himself was murdered.
 Mary’s involvement in Darnley’s death was suspected but never proven.